dmarx/obsidian_vault/Unity of Self.md

 ### Ethical and Existential Implications

 Understanding the self as fluid and multiplicitous has significant ethical and existential implications.
-It challenges us to reconsider notions of authenticity, personal responsibility, and moral agency.
+It challenges us to reconsider notions of [[authenticity]], [[personal responsibility]], and [[moral agency]].
 If the self is not a single, unified entity, questions arise about what it means to live authentically, how we make ethical commitments, and how we understand the continuity of personal identity over time.
 It also invites a more inclusive understanding of human experience, recognizing the diversity and complexity of individual identities.

 In conclusion, the view of the self as more fluid and multiplicitous than previously thought enriches our understanding of personal identity.
 It encourages a more flexible and compassionate approach to ourselves and others, recognizing the inherent complexity and dynamism of human identity.
 This perspective not only aligns with empirical findings from various disciplines but also offers a more nuanced framework for exploring the ethical, existential, and social dimensions of selfhood.